-The Palliative Care Program at St. Charles Hospital offers guidance and emotional support to better understand complex medical information and personal choices for medical care.
+The Palliative Care Program at St. Charles Hospital offers medical treatment to help patients manage the symptoms of serious illness, as well as guidance and emotional support to better understand complex medical information and personal choices for medical care.

 - Certified Nurse Practitioners

-Certified Palliative Care Nurses
+- Certified Palliative Care Nurses

-Chaplains & Volunteer Clergy
+- Chaplains & Volunteer Clergy

-Pastoral Care Volunteers
+- Pastoral Care Volunteers

-Spiritual Care Companions
+- Spiritual Care Companions

-Child Life Specialist
+- Child Life Specialist

-Physical and Occupational Therapists
+- Physical and Occupational Therapists

 St. Charles Hospital Palliative Care Team Members are: